-For your protection, CALL 9-1-1 IMMEDIATELY, especially if the assailant is still nearby.
+Immediate safety is the first priority.
+If you or someone you know is in danger, you should call 911.
 Stay on the phone as long as you can until help arrives.
 Remember that the police will help you whether or not you choose to prosecute the assailant.
-Call a trusted friend or family member for support and/or the victim-assistance services offered by community or law enforcement agencies.
-(Some local agencies are listed below.)

-A medical examinaation is to check for physical injury, the presence of sexually transmitted diseases, or pregnancy as a result of the assault.
-A medical examination will also aid in the police investigation and legal proceedings.
+A medical examination is to check for physical injury, the presence of sexually transmitted

 disease, or pregnancy as a result of the assault.
 Forensic evidence can be collected

 during a medical examination, which will aid in the police investigation and legal

 proceedings; however, if a victim/survivor chooses not to